ccollie/valkey-rfc/TimeSeries.md

 * rdb_load: Deserializes time series objects from RDB.
 * aux_load: Deserializes the timeseries indexes from RDB
 * aof_rewrite: Emits commands into the AOF during the AOF rewriting process.

-### RDB Save and Load

-During RDB Save of a time series object, the Module will save the number of filters, expansion rate, false positive rate.
-And for every underlying time series in this object, .

-In addition to the TimeSeries data proper, we also save the time series index dataobject's key, TTL, and serialized value of the bloom object

 ### RDB Compatibility with RedisTimeSeries